top of page

 Previous working papers

-(joint with Amado Crôtte, Jorge Narezo, and Marc Jacob)
+(with Amado Crôtte, Jorge Narezo-Balzaretti, and Marc Jacob)

 RICARDO GÓMEZ-CARRERA